-Under this Phase 3 General Distribution allocation, physicians who have already received Provider Relief Fund payments of 2% of annual revenue from patient care, may submit more information and apply for additional funding that considers financial losses and changes in operating expenses caused by the coronavirus.
-Previously ineligible providers, such as those who began practicing in 2020, may also apply.
+Under the Phase 3 General Distribution allocation, physicians who had already received Provider Relief Fund payments of 2% of annual revenue from patient care were allowed to submit more information and apply for additional funding that considers financial losses and changes in operating expenses caused by the coronavirus.
+Previously ineligible providers, such as those who began practicing in 2020, were also eligible to apply.

 The application opened Monday, Oct.
-5, 2020 and runs through Friday, Nov.
+5, 2020 and ran through Friday, Nov.
 6, 2020.
-Practices are encouraged to apply early.
+Practices were encouraged to apply early.
 Learn more about how to apply.

 In Phase 1, HHS sent $30 billion in direct payments starting April 10 based on Medicare fee-for-service payments from 2019, then in Phase 2 HHS distributed another $20 billion starting April 24.
 The combination of the Phase 1 and Phase 2 payments, which distributed $50 billion allocated by the CARES Act for health care relief, reflected each practice’s proportion of overall net patient revenue for 2018.

 Provider Relief Fund payments are directly deposited in the accounts normally associated with Medicare payments.
 Please note, these are payments, not loans, and will not need to be repaid.

 Anyone who receives any of these payments has to complete an attestation form accepting the terms and conditions (PDF).
 Please note, HHS is making these payments public.
 See below for more details on how the payments work.

 Those who were eligible for a previous Provider Relief Fund disbursement, plus those who are new providers in 2020 could apply for the third payment.
 Providers may be eligible whether or not they applied for, received, accepted or requested prior Provider Relief Fund distributions.
 If a provider did not previously receive approximately 2% of annual revenues from patient care, they will receive the 2%, plus their Phase 3 allocation .